BaisycCoin/bsycInstall/UPDATE-SCRIPT.md

-# CryptoNeverSleeps IPSUM Update Script
+# CryptoNeverSleeps BSYCUM Update Script
 *If you used CryptoNeverSleeps installation script, this update will work for you*

 ## Linux VPS